chadwcarlson/hugo-demo-theme/content/demos/team-scale/deck.md

 <p>Rachel can now add further developers to the whole project.</p>

 <aside class="notes">
   Adding team member Rachel as a project administrator gives her full ability to grant access to other developers across the whole project.
+Here the current project owner Robert goes to his project settings under the Access tab in his management console.
+After entering the e-mail Rachel has associated with her Platform.sh account, instead of limiting her access to a single environment, he checks the project admin option.
+Apart from the ability to delete the project, she now has all of the permissions that he has.
 </aside>

 {{< /slide >}}